Akira (2016 Hindi film): Plot

 Meanwhile, the college announces that they will pardon the electronic thief if they return all the stolen items anonymously.
 Akira finds a bag full of stolen items, including the camera, in front of her dorm.
 Rane's associates catch her with the camera and decide to kill her and two other witnesses.
 She, however, escapes when the men reload their gun after killing the other two.

 Rane and his men, declare Akira to be mentally unstable.
 Given her violent past and her rebellious behaviour, her family members as well as her friends are easily convinced.
 She is taken away to a mental asylum, and, with the help of a corrupt doctor, they give her electric shocks to drive her insane.
 With the help of another mentally ill patient, she brutally murders the doctors and the guards and escapes.
 She abducts one of Rane's associates and blackmails him to prove her innocence.
 Rane, however, traces her hideout and attacks it.
 Rabiya, with an arrest-warrant for Rane, arrives and seizes all the arms but is stopped by the Commissioner, as the car-crash victim was the brother of a major politician – something which will lead to riots if the news of his murder breaks out.
 Rane gets back the charge, and the commissioner orders him to take Akira to a mental asylum.

 Helpless, Rabiya leaves but quietly carries along the seized arms, leaving those inside unarmed.
-Akira easily kills Rane and his associates in hand-to-hand combat and then goes back to the mental asylum.
+This enrages Akira easily kills Rane and his associates in hand-to-hand combat and then goes back to the mental asylum.
 Completely sane, she is released three months later.
 In the end, she starts living her late father's life in Jodhpur and is living peacefully there teaching deaf children.